-The reason is simple, though not necessarily fair: insurers anticipate that the likelihood of a claim being made by someone who already suffers from a medical issue is much higher than for a healthy person.
+Insurers anticipate that the likelihood of a claim being made by someone who already suffers from a medical issue is much higher than for a healthy person.
 And the more likely they believe you are to make a claim, the higher the cost of the insurance.

-Do I have to tell the Insurance Company about my condition?
+Do I have to tell the insurance company about my condition?

-Yes, this is important.
+However, for other insurers you will have to declare your condition.
 It is your responsibility to declare your COPD (and any other medical conditions) to your travel insurance company.
 If you don’t, you may find that your insurance is invalid, or that you encounter problems when you need to make a claim.

-• How many medicines do you take for COPD?
+- How many medicines do you take for COPD?

-• How many hospital admissions have you had for your respiratory condition in the last year?
+- How many hospital admissions have you had for your respiratory condition in the last year?

-• Have you needed treatment in an intensive care unit for this condition?
+- Have you needed treatment in an intensive care unit for this condition?

-• Can you always walk 200yds on the flat without becoming short of breath?
+- Can you always walk 200yds on the flat without becoming short of breath?

-• Have you ever been prescribed oxygen for use at home?
+- Have you ever been prescribed oxygen for use at home?